cuinjune/Ofelia/README.md

 ## Setup guide

 **Note: Currently, there is an issue when compiling with xCode on macOS 10.13+.
-It will be fixed soon**
+It will be fixed soon.**

 * Make sure you have openFrameworks setup on your desktop.
 * Download [ofxOfelia](https://github.com/cuinjune/ofxOfelia/releases/tag/v1.0.2), [ofxPd](https://github.com/danomatika/ofxPd/archive/1.6.1.tar.gz), [ofxMidi](https://github.com/danomatika/ofxMidi/archive/1.0.6.tar.gz) and rename the extracted folders to `ofxOfelia`, `ofxPd` and `ofxMidi`.<br />